The Department of Player Safety is an independent body appointed by the eleven Elite League teams to control the disciplinary process in the league.

 DOPS is run by former NHL linesman Lyle Seitz and the Player Safety Committee (PSC).

-DOPS review all Major penalties automatically (not including Fighting), along with any incidents of body contact resulting in an injury.
+DOPS review all Major penalties automatically, along with any incidents of body contact resulting in an injury.
 DOPS will also review any incidents submitted at the request of an EIHL club.

 Once an incident has been reviewed, the affected Elite League clubs are notified of DOPS decision along with any supplementary discipline that has been assessed.